doctorfree/Asciiville/README.md

 ## Requirements

-Asciiville can be installed on Arch Linux, Debian based Linux systems, and RPM based Linux systems.
+Asciiville can be installed on Arch Linux, Debian based Linux systems, and RPM based Linux systems using the platform native packaging format.
+Apple macOS users can install Asciiville manually using the provided installation script and `Darwin` distribution archive.

 Installation and initialization require admistrative privilege.
 The `ascinit` command, executed after installing Asciiville, installs several packages